linanthon/jpapp2/Readme.md

 - For `QUIZ_SOFT_CAP` < quiz correct times <= `QUIZ_HARD_CAP`, the formula makes `priority` much lower so this word shows up less.

 When a word's correct times > `QUIZ_HARD_CAP`, the program recognize this word is "known" and will not show up in quiz anymore.
 You can revisit the "known" words in `Quiz -> Review known JP` mode, this mode does not update the word's `priority`.

+## About this project
+Motivation: JP learning apps usually have their own learning path, and it might not focus on the user desire aspect or gives the user the words they want.
+This JP learning program only practice the user the documents they put in, so they learn exactly what they want.
+If you're wondering what if you don't want to input anything and just learn, those apps exist.

+Purpose: This is just a side project I do to practice backend solution and front-backend communication.
+By no means it's perfect and it might never will be.

 ### TODO: functions
 - Accept other document formats